-AFTER my successful blogs from the last two weeks educating you all about the all-time greatest fighter, this week it’s the turn of Britain’s all-time greatest ever fighter.
+AFTER my successful blogs educating you all about the all-time greatest fighter, this week it’s the turn of Britain’s all-time greatest ever fighter.
 I believe that man to be Scottish legend, Ken Buchanan.

 As I said last week, it’s not about yesterday’s fighters beating today’s, or vice-versa, it’s about what they did in their era against the best that were around and Ken – I believe – outshone everyone.